Nathan-Mwai/portfolio/README.md

 **Status:** Done

-### Update: May 22, 2024
+### Update: 2026-01-31

-* I started automating my project documentation by integrating Google’s Gemini AI.
+* Integrated Google's Gemini AI to automate documentation.
-* I wrote a new script to handle generating journal entries directly from my git history.
+* Added a script that generates journal entries from git history.
-* I set up a GitHub Action to automatically update my README whenever I submit new changes.
+* Configured a GitHub Action to update the README on new changes.
-* I added the generative AI dependencies to the project to power the summaries.
+* Added generative‑AI dependencies to power the summaries.
-* I'm excited to have this journal essentially writing itself from now on!
+* Looking forward to a mostly self‑updating journal from here on.